Can I Eat Expired Quinoa Cups?

 What are the food safety risks?

 Quinoa Cups are generally safe to consume, but there is a risk of foodborne illness if they are not stored properly.
 Common pathogens to watch out for include mold, yeast, and bacterial contamination.
-To prevent illness, ensure that Quinoa Cups are stored in airtight containers in a cool, dry place.
+To reduce the risk of foodborne illness, ensure that Quinoa Cups are stored in airtight containers in a cool, dry place.
 Avoid leaving them at room temperature for extended periods, especially in humid conditions.

 What are some pro storage tips?